PRODUCTS

 By default, the open function displays a standard windows open dialog allowing you to browse for media files.
 By enabling this setting, the open function, including the user interface 'open' button and the right-click menu's 'Open' function will display the fullscreen file browsing navigation interface instead.

-Close Navigator when opening a new file (playlist, file and media library navigators)
+Close Navigator when opening a new media (playlist, file and media library navigators)

 When enabled, opening a new media automatically closes the currently visible navigation interface.